-In an interview with Nadeem Azzam he discussed the Taliban, radical Islam in Western Europe and the Islamic revolution in Iran.
+In an interview with the writer Nadeem Azam he discussed the Taliban, radical Islam in Western Europe and the Islamic revolution in Iran.

 Let me say this.
 People with a narrow-minded view of Islam must appreciate the diversity and richness of Muslim culture, whether it comes to interpretations of the Quran, hadith or shariah.
 The dogmatic image of Islam, which is both projected by the enemies of Islam and enforced by fundamentalists, is false to the great richness of Islamic tradition.